WOUND THERAPY/ULCUS THERAPY

-Most leg ulcers are of venous and/or arterial origin and therefore require above all a clarification by means of a duplex ultrasound.
+Most leg ulcers are of venous and/or arterial origin and therefore primarily require clarification using duplex sonography or Doppler ultrasound.